SamAdamDay/agi-safety-fundamentals/README.md

 AGI Safety Fundamentals Technical Alignment Curriculum Summaries
 ================================================================

-These are my personal summaries of the core readings for the [AGI Safety Fundamentals Technical Alignment Curriculum](https://www.eacambridge.org/technical-alignment-curriculum) by [Effective Altruism Cambridge](https://www.eacambridge.org/).
+These are my personal summaries of the core readings for the [AGI Safety Fundamentals Technical Alignment Curriculum](https://www.agisafetyfundamentals.com/ai-alignment-curriculum).
 This is part of a reading group being run by [Oxford Artificial Intelligence Society](https://oxai.org/).

 The notes are written in LaTeX.
 See the [compiled PDF](Summaries/summaries.pdf).